jwombat/HelloZWorld/README.md

 Start a new project in Unity.
 Import the ZSCore and ZSUtility packages per zSpace instructions.
 Then import the Hello Z World package.
 Ignore any complaints from Unity during this process.

 Open the Hello Z World scene.
+Go to the Edit menu, select Project Settings, and Player.
+Look in the lower part of the window and change the API Compatibility Level setting to .NET 2.0.
+Unity will complain; ignore it.
+Now quit Unity - saving the document - and restart; this is the easiest way to trigger a recompile.

 Now drag a ZSCore prefab into the Hierarchy and connect the camera to it, per zSpace instructions.
 Drag a ZSStylusSelector prefab into the Hierarchy.
 Expand that object and delete the SplineTool.
-Unity will complain about you trying to do this; do it.
+Unity will complain about you trying to do this; just do it.
-Then go to Edit, select Project Settings and Player.
-Look in the lower part of the window and change the API Compatibility Level setting to .NET 2.0.
-Unity will complain; ignore it.

-Now quit Unity - saving the document - and restart; this is the easiest way to trigger a recompile.
 Select Main Camera and connect the ZSStylusSelector to the Stylus field.
 At this point Unity will be satisfied and you can start working with the project.

 USAGE